New Zealand borders and visa processing

 - Payment of tuition fees

-- Attending the online orientation
+- Attending a compulsory online orientation session

 Please note that an appropriate visa will be required to enter New Zealand to join us on campus, once border restrictions ease.